 Secretary, Diabetes Interest Group, Irish Nutrition & Dietetic Institute

-A sugar-free diet is not necessary for managing diabetes.
-In fact, dietary recommendations for sugar for a person with diabetes are the same as those for the rest of the population.
+A sugar-free diet is not necessary for people managing diabetes.
+In fact, dietary recommendations for sugar for people with diabetes are the same as those for the rest of the population.

-A healthy eating plan, as is recommended for the majority of the population, is also recommended for those with diabetes.
-This eating plan is high in fibre and vegetables, low in saturated fat, and low in free sugars.
+A healthy eating plan, as is recommended for the majority of the population, is also recommended for people with diabetes.
+This eating plan is for example high in fibre and vegetables, low in saturated fat, and low in free sugars.

 Carbohydrates – our fuel source

 Starchy carbohydrate foods, such as whole grain breads and cereals, potatoes, pasta, rice and noodles, are broken down into glucose (sugar) during digestion, and used by the body for energy.
 These foods also provide us with essential vitamins, minerals and fibre.
-Eating moderate amounts of starchy carbohydrates at mealtimes helps regulate blood glucose levels.
+In conclusion, eating moderate amounts of starchy carbohydrates at mealtimes helps regulate blood glucose levels.

 Foods containing natural sugars, such as fruit, milk and yoghurts, also provide us with fibre, vitamins and calcium, and are a healthy addition to our eating plan.